 Graduate Theological Union

-Interdisciplinary Studies (IDS) is a program designed for students who need to develop critical language to articulate the shape, implications, and accountabilities of the interdisciplinary nature of their work.
-Many of the Areas of the GTU encourage some form of interdisciplinary work, but some students find that the disciplines they wish to combine or the extent of their interdisciplinary scholarship is not suitable for a single Area; such students may turn to Interdisciplinary Studies if they meet the criteria outlined below.
+Scholarship in the humanities and human sciences, and particularly in theological and religious studies, is becoming increasingly interdisciplinary.
+However, relatively few scholars are trained in critically articulating the need for or evaluating the success of such scholarship.
+Interdisciplinary Studies scholars will be equipped to participate in such conversations within the academy.
+The Interdisciplinary Studies program is designed for students whose interests are so centrally interdisciplinary that they want to develop critical language to articulate the interdisciplinary shape, implications, and accountabilities of their work.
+Many of the Areas of the GTU encourage some form of interdisciplinary work, but some students find that the disciplines they wish to combine or the extent of their interdisciplinary scholarship is not suitable for the Area; such students may turn to Interdisciplinary Studies if they meet the criteria outlined below.

 Core Doctoral Faculty

-EDUARDO FERNANDEZ, S.J. • JST (Pastoral Theology & Mission) • Relationship between faith and culture; U.S. Hispanic theology and ministry; Hispanic religious expressions; celebration of sacraments in multicultural contexts Mexican history and the history of the southwest; relationship between art, spirituality, and inculturation.
+EDUARDO FERNÁNDEZ, S.J. • JST (Pastoral Theology & Mission) • Relationship between faith and culture; U.S. Hispanic theology and ministry; Hispanic religious expressions; celebration of sacraments in multicultural contexts Mexican history and the history of the southwest; relationship between art, spirituality, and inculturation.

 BERNARD SCHLAGER • PSR (History/Cultural and Historical Studies of Religions) • Queer studies; medieval social and religious history; LBGTQ pastoral care.